Manten Stone Origins

 Manten Stones for Sale & Where to Buy

 If you live near a mountain that is considered a dormant volcano, it could be your best bet in getting some free Manten Stones for your next aquascape.
 I’ve found parts of Nevada, Idaho, and Utah to have these sorts of stones.
 So just because Amano Takashi introduced them into the aquascaping world, doesn’t mean Japan is the only place you can acquire these stones.
-There are a few vendors that do sell Manten stones, but are asking upwards of about $8/lb. for them.
+There is a few vendors that do sell Manten stones, but are asking upwards of about $8/lb. for them.
 Check out the list below for Vendors selling Manten Stones online.